ahackel/ahackel.github.io/src/content/projects/velvetassassin.md

   - velvetassassin/velvet_assassin_011.jpg
   - velvetassassin/velvet_assassin_012.jpg
 ---
-Velvet Assassin is a stealth action game in a WW II setting.
+Velvet Assassin is a stealth action game in a WWII setting.
 Players take control of Violette Summer, a british spy working behind enemy lines.

 I worked in the core team at Replay Studios lead artist on the project.
 I also created many of the 3D assets and textures.
 Since we used 3ds Max as our level editor I created our tool set in MaxScript.